A Warm Welcome!

 Step 1 – Activate your Student Account

-Email email@example.com to let us know you’re attending MSVU in the Fall.
-Registration is now open!
+Email firstname.lastname@example.org to let us know you’re attending MSVU.

 Step 2 – Retrieve your MSVU Username and Password (hold on to them – you’ll need them later!)

 Your username and password are typically sent to you from the IT&S Helpdesk via the email address you used when you applied to MSVU.
-This email is sent to you after you receive notification of acceptance.
-If you do not have your username and password, contact the Information Technology & Services firstname.lastname@example.org.
+This email is sent to you after you receive notification of your acceptance to the University.
+If you do not have your username and password, contact the Information Technology & Services email@example.com.
 The IT&S Helpdesk responds to messages between Monday and Friday, 8:30 am – 4:30 pm.

-Step 3 – Download your Summer Advising and Registration Guide
+Step 3 – Access your Early Advising and Registration Guide

-You can also download the Early Advising and Registration guide (PDF) if you wish to print it out and fill out the timetable and take notes at home.
+You can either download the Early Advising and Registration Guide 2021-2022 (PDF) if you wish to print it out and fill out the timetable and take notes at home, or you can access the same information that is in the PDF file on this accessible webpage.

-Step 5 – Select and Schedule your Fall and Winter Courses
+Step 4 – Select and Schedule your Courses

-A) Use the program planning sheet in your guide, along with the list of courses open to first-year students (also in your guide) to select the courses you will take in Fall 2020 and Winter 2021.
+A) Use the program planning sheet in your guide, along with the list of courses open to first-year students (also in your guide) to select the courses you will take in your first year.
 Select two or three back-up choices for each semester…sometimes, courses fill up quickly.

-Helpful Tip: Use the Undergraduate Academic Calendar to read course descriptions.
+Helpful Tip: Use the Early Advising Academic Calendar read course descriptions.
 This will help you decide which courses you wish to take.

-All courses will be delivered online in the Fall due to COVID-19.
-However, we offer a variety of online courses every semester whether there is a pandemic or not.
+- We offer a variety of online courses every semester whether there is a pandemic or not.
 Typically, online courses are identified by their section numbers (ex.
-18, 19, 20, etc.), with the exception of this Fall when all courses regardless of section number will be offered online.
+18, 19, 20, etc.).
 Online courses may be offered in a variety of ways.
 Visit our online learning department to learn more about the different course delivery modes.

-The easiest way to register for courses is to use our convenient MSVU App.
+One of the easiest ways to register for courses is to use our convenient MSVU App.
 After you have downloaded Ellucian Go, Check out this video that explains how to use the app to register for courses.

 You can also register for courses through the Registration Centre in your myMount account.

 Congratulations!
-You’ve made it to the final step in the Summer Advising and Registration process!
-If you still have questions, contact firstname.lastname@example.org to arrange to speak with an academic advisor by email, telephone, or Skype.
+You’ve made it to the final step in the Advising and Registration process!
+If you still have questions, book an online appointment with an academic advisor between May 26-May 28, or contact firstname.lastname@example.org to arrange to speak with an academic advisor by email, telephone, or Microsoft Teams.

 Frequently Asked Questions